Malaysia – a country I have called home for the past 27 years.

 Nevertheless, the diversity of Malaysian culinary delights is one you need to experience during your stay here.

-Try the different varieties of roti
+3. You should try the different varieties of roti

 While you are busy tracking down restaurants recommended by your new Malaysian friends, take note of all the mamak stalls and restaurants around you.